protunner/Ryzentosh-nitro-5-an515-43-r59w/README.md

 **Note:** *MacOS Monterey installation requires `Misc -> Security -> SecureBootModel` to be disabled in the config.<br />Also TPM needs to be disabled in the BIOS.
 Both can be enabled after install.*

+## Special notes - Mapping USB

+For usb mapping if usb toolbox make your hack because of 2 xhc controller, then you have to disable one of the controller on bios or via SMOKELESS UMAF, or use genericUSBXHCI from rehabman(using this you cant use usb drives, any complex usb thing than usb keyboard and mouse, but for that you can use a special fork from genericUSBXHCI (https://github.com/RattletraPM/GUX-RyzenXHCIFix/releases/tag/v1.3.0b1-ryzenxhcifix)

 # BIOS Settings